codylane/ci-pyenv/README.md

 # ci-pyenv
 A bash wrapper for python development projects to initialize pyenv in a CI environment

+# Deprecated as of 12-8-2018
+* This project is now deprecated because I'm switching to a cross platform tool [miniconda](https://conda.io/docs/)

 # Homepage

 * https://github.com/codylane/ci-pyenv